zhengjia/sinatra-explained/app/tutorial_1/tutorial_1.md

     puts "\n== Sinatra has ended his set (crowd applauds)" unless handler_name =~/cgi/i end
 ```

+To sum, the sinatra DSL is available to our app through method delegation to Sinatra::Application.
+The server is started by passing Sinatra::Application to a rack server.

 This concludes our first tutorial.
 There are still some topics need to be talked about the server, like how requests are picked up by the server and passed to our app.
 We will resolve this in later tutorials.
 In tutorial_2.rb, we will look at high level architecture of sinatra apps and the code that support it, including other forms of sinatra apps, sinatra extensions and middleware.